JGarnica22/PSlab/HowTo's/HowTo_Markdown.md

 To sum up, it's a very simple language used to create beautiful and presentable readme files that summarize your project where you can include text but also code and figures in the same file.<br/>

-EXPLAIN BRIEFLY WHERE/WHAT FOR YOU CAN CREATE A MD (as an intro) For example:
-- You can create mds in GitHub to make nice-readable files, with format (vs. an unformatted txt file)
-- You can create mds in an app??
-- You can create mds in R to make nice reports including text, code and the figures all in one file.

-Later you create sections that contained detailed info

 ## SYNTAX: How to format a Markdown file